ghollisjr/cl-getopt/README.txt

 script and call SBCL with whatever arguments you like rather than exploiting the hash-bang script syntax.

+There is an "install" target in the Makefile if you want to place the cl-getopt SBCL core file somewhere it will be useful for other scripts, e.g. genpass (https://www.github.com/ghollisjr/genpass).

 cl-getopt is in the public domain.